 Buy local bees and queens – they are better suited to your environment.

-None – late autumn 2015.
+None – Spring 2018.
 As an alternative perhaps try Gavin Ramsey at Taybees.

 Small numbers of locally bred queens are sometimes available May ’til August/September.
 These are ‘local mongrels’, grafted and mated in Fife from well-behaved stock.
 They are generally dark bees, steady on the comb, hard working and reasonably frugal with stores overwinter.
 I select my least swarmy stock for queen rearing and am careful to select against colonies showing aggression or unpleasant traits such as following.
 Larvae are grafted and the resulting queens mated from mini-nucs or 3-frame nucs and only available once they have shown they can lay a frame up well.
 Overwintered queens are also rarely available, mated late in the season and overwintered in mini-nucs.